ValderramaNico/ValderramaNico/README.md

 🚀 Currently working on:

-Learning and professional growth: Expanding my knowledge in JavaScript and sharpening my skills in Vue.js.
+Learning and professional growth: Expanding my knowledge in JavaScript and sharpening my skills in Vue.js and React.

 Problem-solving mindset: Detail-oriented, always looking for effective and efficient solutions to improve workflows and optimize results.</p>